 Protecting the health, safety, and welfare of the public is the City of Asheville’s top priority.
-The City of Asheville is committed to supporting and responding to the changing needs of the community during the COVID-19 crisis and through recovery.
-With consideration for physical distancing and other safety measures implemented by public health officials, in spring of 2020, the City launched new ways to use outdoor spaces – like streets, sidewalks, parking areas and parks – differently, to support economic recovery and other community and business needs.
-This work relies on collaboration, communication and flexibility across sectors of government, business and community.
+The City of Asheville is committed to supporting and responding to the changing needs of the community during the COVID-19 crisis and through phases of recovery.
+With consideration for physical distancing and other safety measures implemented by public health officials, the City launched new ways to use outdoor spaces – like streets, sidewalks, parking areas and parks – differently, to support economic recovery and other community and business needs.
+This work has relied on collaboration, communication and flexibility across sectors of government, business and community.

-City staff and City Council received ideas and proposals in the spring of 2020 and continues to welcome input through recovery.
-Staff is also keeping up with emerging best practices from other cities on what a post-pandemic future could look like.
+City staff and City Council received great ideas and proposals in the spring of 2020 and continues to welcome input.
+Staff is tracking and reviewing recommendations along with current and emerging best practices from other cities.
+Intentional and strategic community engagement is critical to the success of these programs.

 This webpage will continue to be updated regularly.